Chinese passport

-On 1 July 2011, the Ministry of Foreign Affairs of the People's Republic of China launched a trial issuance of e-passports for individuals conducting public affairs work overseas on behalf of the Chinese government.
-The face, fingerprints, and other biometric features of the passport holder is digitized and stored in pre-installed contactless smart chip, along with "the passport owner's name, sex and personal photo as well as the passport's term of validity and [the] digital certificate of the chip".
+On 1 July 2011, the Ministry of Foreign Affairs launched a trial issuance of e-passports for individuals conducting public affairs work overseas on behalf of the Chinese government.
+The face, fingerprints, and other biometric features of the passport holder are digitized and stored in pre-installed contactless smart chip, along with "the passport owner's name, sex and personal photo as well as the passport's term of validity and [the] digital certificate of the chip".
 Ordinary biometric passports were introduced by the Ministry of Public Security on 15 May 2012.
 As of January 2015, all new passports issued by China are biometric e-passports, and non-biometric passports are no longer issued.

 In 2012, over 38 million Chinese citizens held ordinary passports, comprising only 2.86 percent of the total population at the time.
 In 2014, China issued 16 million passports, ranking first in the world, surpassing the United States (14 million) and India (10 million).
 The number of ordinary passports in circulation rose to 120 million by October 2016, which was approximately 8.7 percent of the population.
 As of April 2017 to date, China had issued over 100 million biometric ordinary passports.

 Overview and contents

 Types

-Articles 3, 4, 5 and 8 of the Passport Law of the People's Republic of China, which went into effect in 2007, declares three types of passports issued in Mainland China:
+Articles 3, 4, 5 and 8 of the Passport Law of the People's Republic of China, which went into effect in 2007, declares three types of passports issued in China: